-At Microsoft Mobile we are continuously improving the energy-saving features throughout our product portfolio, including energy-efficient chargers, to help our customers save energy.
+At Microsoft we are continuously improving the energy-saving features throughout our product portfolio, including energy-efficient chargers, to help our customers save energy.
 Additionally, already in 2007, Nokia mobile phones had an alert to remind people to unplug their chargers once their phones were fully charged.
 With over a billion people using Nokia phones around the world, small steps like these make a really big difference.

 All our devices come with power saving standby settings, and our Lumia smartphones have a battery-saving feature.
 Browsing the internet and making video calls is more energy-efficient with a mobile device, compared to a laptop or desktop computer.